smichalski17-dev/documentarian/my-website/docs/tutorials/configuration-guide.md

     ## Introduction

-    The **fleet autoscaling management feature** provides greater flexibility in creating autoscaling configurations and defining rules.
-To use the feature, developers prepare a JSON configuration (no need to update game revisions or fleets) and upload it to Technodrome → Cloud Data.
-The Multiplayer Service periodically reads this configuration and applies it to existing fleets.
+    The autoscaling management feature provides greater flexibility in creating autoscaling configurations and defining rules.
+To use the feature, developers prepare a JSON configuration and upload it to Cloud Data.
+The multiplayer service periodically reads and applies this configuration.

     :::